parsaReisi/test-repo2/README.md

 4. git remote add origin "the ssh(or https?) link in quick sestup (after you created the repository)"
 5. git push origin master

+## SWITCH BETWEEN BRACNCHES

+1. git checkout name of branch(both to create and switch)

+2. git branch (to see which branch you'r working on)